 Can I get an IP address from South Korea with a free VPN?

 Unfortunately, there are people looking to take advantage of your interest in online privacy.
-A 2016 study tested more than 280 free VPN apps and concluded that nearly 40% included malware.
+One study tested more than 280 free VPN apps and concluded that nearly 40% included malware.
 Equally troubling, 66% leaked personal information over DNS, and 18% (22 services) never used any encryption whatsoever.
-These risks aren’t limited to little-known services, either: we’ve even seen one major VPN sell user bandwidth to help run a botnet.

 To be as safe as possible, we recommend using a reputable VPN that puts user privacy first.